-- BBII may be unable to develop grade crossing modifications that meet operational requirements prior to scheduled sub-system testing of the grade crossings. - A complex and diverse collection of major program elements may not be successfully integrated with existing operations and infrastructure. - PG&E may not be able to deliver permanent power for the project within the existing budget and in accordance with the project schedule. - Additional work in the form of signal/pole adjustments may be required to remedy sight distance impediments arising from modifications to original design. - Working Positive Train Control (PTC) signal system may not be in place in advance of integrated testing and commissioning. - Design changes may necessitate additional implementation of environmental mitigations not previously budgeted. - Relocation of overhead utilities must precede installation of catenary wire and connections to TPSs.
-Relocation work will be performed by others and may not be completed to meet BBII's construction schedule. - Collaboration across multiple disciplines may fail to comprehensively address all of the elements required to operate and maintain an electrified railroad and decommission the current diesel fleet. - BBII may be unable to get permits required by jurisdictions for construction in a timely manner. - UPRR does not accept catenary pole offsets from centerline of track necessitating further negotiation or relocation of poles.
+- BBII may be unable to develop grade crossing modifications that meet regulatory requirements prior to scheduled testing and commissioning of the system. - A complex and diverse collection of major program elements and current Caltrain capital works projects may not be successfully integrated with existing operations and infrastructure. - PG&E may not be able to deliver permanent power for the project within the existing budget and in accordance with the project schedule - JPB's ability to deliver work windows to contractor as dictated per contract. - Additional work in the form of signal/pole adjustments may be required to remedy sight distance impediments arising from modifications to original design. - Cost and schedule of Stadler contract could increase as a result of this change in PTC system. - Cost and schedule of BBII contract could increase as a result of this change in PTC system. - Cost and schedule of Wabtec contract (SCADA) could increase as a result of this change in PTC system. - Design changes may necessitate additional implementation of environmental mitigations not previously budgeted. - Relocation of overhead utilities must precede installation of catenary wire and connections to TPSs.
+Relocation work will be performed by others and may not be completed to meet BBII's construction schedule. - Collaboration across multiple disciplines to develop a customized rail activation program may fail to comprehensively address the full scope of issues required to operate and maintain an electrified railroad and decommission the current diesel fleet.

+- BBII may be unable to get permits required by jurisdictions for construction in a timely manner. - UPRR does not accept catenary pole offsets from centerline of track necessitating further negotiation or relocation of poles.

 - Updates were made to risk descriptions, effects, and mitigations based upon weekly input from risk owners.
-Monthly cycle of risk updating was completed based on schedules established in the Risk Identification and Mitigation Plan. - Risk retirement dates were updated based upon revisions to the project schedule and input from risk owners. - Continued weekly monitoring of risk mitigation actions and publishing of the risk register. - The Risk Management team attended Project Delivery and Systems Integration meetings to monitor developments associated with risks and to identify new risks. - Participated in Contractor Quarterly Risk Management Meeting; developed recommendations for improved meeting content.
+Monthly cycle of risk updating was completed based on schedules established in the Risk Identification and Mitigation Plan. - Risk retirement dates were updated based upon revisions to the project schedule and input from risk owners. - Continued weekly monitoring of risk mitigation actions and publishing of the risk register. - The Risk Management team attended Project Delivery and Systems Integration meetings to monitor developments associated with risks and to identify new risks.